tannakartikey/tannakartikey.github.io/_posts/2023-04-05-how-to-deploy-rails-app-and-postgres-with-mrsk-on-single-server.md

 tags: mrsk rails postgresql
 date: 2023-04-05 18:38 +0530
 ---
 For me, it's been always cumbersome to host a Rails side project or personal application.
 Sure, Heroku is straightforward but it's not as cheap as I would like it to be.
 And I don't like the uptime limitation their free plan has.
 I have been making my way through Dokku and Capistrano.
-Luckily, the new door opened when [MRSK][1] was launched by DHH recently.
+Luckily, a new door opened when [MRSK][1] was launched by DHH recently.

-In this post, I am not getting into how MRSK works and benefits of using it.
+In this post, I am not getting into how MRSK works and the benefits of using it.
 DHH has created this fantastic [introduction video][2] for that.

-MRSK is capable to deploy applications on multiple server as well as single server.
-In this post I will describe how we can deploy a Rails application and Postgresql on a singel VPS.
+MRSK is capable to deploy applications on multiple servers as well as a single server.
+In this post, I will describe how we can deploy a Rails application and Postgresql on a single VPS.

 First of all, install and init Mrsk on your local machine with instructions on the [README][3].

-The key to the single server set up is to use the same hosts for the `web` as well as `accesories`.
+The key to the single server setup is to use the same hosts for the `web` as well as `accessories`.
 Here is what the `deploy.yml` file looks like for that setup:
 ```yml
 service: my-app
 image: user/my-app